(732) 520-8877

 Verify Patient Eligibility in Advance: Prevent Billing Delays

 One of the most common mistakes in telehealth billing is failing to verify a patient’s insurance eligibility.
 This step must be completed prior to the appointment to confirm coverage for virtual services.
-Real-time verification tools integrated into billing software can streamline this process and ensure accurate copay, deductible, and service eligibility information.
+Real-time verification tools integrated into billing software can streamline eligibility checks and ensure accurate copay, deductible, and service information.

 Use Accurate Telehealth Modifiers: Get Reimbursed Correctly